darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 ## options

 color science
-: This setting defaults to _v6 (2022)_ for new images, and defines the algorithms used by the _filmic rgb_ module (such as the extreme luminance desaturation strategy).
-To revert to the behaviour of previous versions of _filmic rgb_, set this parameter to _v3 (2019)_, _v4 (2020)_ or _v5 (2021)_.
-The difference between all methods lies in the way they handle desaturation close to pure black and pure white (for more details, see [Background](#background) section below).
-If you have previously made edits to an image using older versions of _filmic rgb_, this will already be set to one of these versions in order to provide backward compatibility for those edits.
+: This setting defaults to _v6 (2022)_ for new images, and defines the algorithms used by the _filmic rgb_ module (e.g. the extreme luminance desaturation strategy).
+To revert to the behavior of previous versions of _filmic rgb_, set this parameter to _v3 (2019)_, _v4 (2020)_ or _v5 (2021)_.
+The difference between these methods lies in the way in which they handle desaturation close to pure black and pure white (see the [background](#background) section for details).
+If you have previously edited an image using older versions of _filmic rgb_, the color science setting will be kept at the earlier version number in order to provide backward compatibility for those edits.

 preserve chrominance
 : Define how the chrominance should be handled by _filmic rgb_ -- either not at all, or using one of the three provided norms.